kailash-manasarovar/statement/docs/timeline/2023/august.md

 - I assumed they were just reading my tweets, but then the conversation became definitively two-way again, like before with the `@jctot19` account.
 - They post significant replies to me via *apparently* normal posts on my X feed or YouTube activity, via fake accounts that follow or like something I've posted, and even on adverts and spaces on the sidebars of my X UI.
 - I don't remember the `@jctot19` account being overly significant at this time because the communication methods had expanded.
-- It was impossible to screenshot any of this as it was a fast moving conversation and, singly, each message they send me looks totally insignificant to an observer.
+- It was impossible to screenshot any of this as it was a fast moving conversation and, singly, each message they send looks totally insignificant in isolation to an observer.
-- These online activities are psychological and emotionally manipulating crimes that are steadily setting up a major fraud almost impossible to prosecute.
+- Everything I experienced was part of a calculated psychological and emotionally manipulation; crimes that are slowly and steadily setting up a major fraud almost impossible to prosecute.
 - I believe I am talking to the trumpet teacher directly in a loving manner, and then to Domingo and his family who communicate with me in a violent and threatening way, and it goes back-and-forth like this.
 - I am obsessed with music from the 1989 rave scene which I was listening to at the time I was groomed, sedated, and gang-raped repeatedly as a child and put in porn.
+There is no reason for this obsession outside of psychological triggers and online manipulation.
-- I tweet all the tunes I listen to on YouTube and you can find them by searching X with the tag `#MaSelecta`.
+- I tweet all the tunes I listen to on YouTube and you can find them by searching X with the tag [`DJ #MaSelecta`](https://x.com/search?q=%23MaSelecta%20(from%3A1frgvn)&f=live&src=typed_query).
 - Following is a selection of tweets from this period which relate to the previous six months' sexual grooming and psychological and online attacks by teachers and staff at the conservatory.
 - I'm totally unaware at this stage that organized criminal gangs are behind everything, including British gangs.
 - There is very little communication to me in English.